MicrosoftDocs/MIMDocs/MIMDocs/preparing-domain-gmsa.md

 -   MIM Synchronization service (FIMSynchronizationService)
 -   MIM Service (FIMService)
--   MIM Service Management Agent
+-   MIM Password Registration web site application pool
--   MIM Password Registration Web Site
+-   MIM Password Reset web site application pool
--   MIM Password Reset Web Site
+-   PAM REST API web site application pool
 -   PAM Monitoring Service (PamMonitoringService)
 -   PAM Component Service (PrivilegeManagementComponentService)

 The following MIM components do not support gMSA accounts:

--   MIM Portal is not supported it is part of the SharePoint environment and you would need to deploy in farm mode and [Configure automatic password change in SharePoint Server](https://docs.microsoft.com/sharepoint/administration/configure-automatic-password-change)
+-   MIM Portal is not supported, it is part of the SharePoint environment and you would need to deploy in farm mode and [Configure automatic password change in SharePoint Server](https://docs.microsoft.com/sharepoint/administration/configure-automatic-password-change)
--   All Management Agents except MIM Service
+-   All Management Agents
 -   Microsoft Certificate Management
 -   BHOLD

-As a general rule, in most cases when you want a MIM component installer to use gMSA instead of a regular account, you append the dollar sign to gMSA name, e.g. **contoso\MIMSyncGMSAsvc$**, and leave password empty.
-The only known exception from this rule is *miisactive.exe* tool that accepts gMSA name without the dollar sign.
+As a general rule, in most cases when you want MIM component installer to use gMSA instead of a regular account, you append the dollar sign to gMSA name, e.g. **contoso\MIMSyncGMSAsvc$**, and leave password empty.
+The only known exception from this rule is *miisactivate.exe* tool that accepts gMSA name without the dollar sign.
 <br/>

 More information about gMSA can be found in these articles: